Jefferson Memorial Forest

-The Jefferson Memorial Forest is a forest located in southwest Louisville, Kentucky, in the Knobs region of Kentucky.
+Jefferson Memorial Forest is a forest located in southwest Louisville, Kentucky, in the Knobs region of Kentucky.
 At 6676 acre, it is one of the largest municipal urban forests in the United States.

 The forest was established as a tribute to area war dead but ultimately this was extended to all U.S. veterans.
-It is operated as a city park by Louisville Metro Government.
+It is managed by Louisville Metro Parks.
 In 1975, the forest was designated a National Audubon Society Wildlife Refuge.
+Large portions of the forest are protected as nature preserves or under conservation easements, including swaths of mature woodlands.